Tobi696/googlesheetsparser/README.md

 This library is intended to be used as a library for parsing Google Sheets into Golang structs.
 It is not intended to be used as a library for generating Google Sheets from Golang structs.

 The initial need that this library was created for is for seeding a database with data from a Google Sheets.
 That's very useful because often people who don't have the knowledge to work directly on Databases want to seed their Applications (Mobile/Desktop or whatever) with data.
-With this library, these people can enter their seed data into a Google sheet and the Developer seed the Database with the structs that the library parsed for him.
+With this library, these people can enter their seed data into a Google sheet and the Developer only has to seed the Database with the structs that the library parsed for him.

 ## Future